Thursday, June 3-Sunday, June 6, 2021

 How does the Maier Museum acquire, care for, and organize the College’s collection of art?
 What does a curator do?
 Go behind-the-scenes at the Maier and hear from experts in collections management and interpretation.

 An opportunity to catch up, share experiences, and enjoy the company of your classmates.
-The Anne Jeter Ribble Lounge in Smith Memorial Building will be reserved for the 50th Reunion Class of 1970 throughout the weekend.
+A special space will be reserved for the 51st Reunion Class of 1970 and 50th Reunion Class of 1971 throughout the weekend.
 The tent on front campus is open all weekend for class gatherings and reconnections.
 Coffee and conversation areas will be set up on both Friday and Saturday nights away from the music and dancing to offer a quieter venue to continue catching up with classmates.

-Visit Veritas Vineyard and Winery and enjoy lunch on the beautiful grounds surrounded by the Blue Ridge Mountains.
-Visit the crush pad, wine cellar, and barrel room while learning about basic wine making.
+Visit a winery and enjoy lunch on beautiful grounds surrounded by the Blue Ridge Mountains.
 Transportation, gourmet lunch, tastings, and tour are provided.
-(Pre-registration and an additional fee of $60 are required.
+(Pre-registration and an additional fee are required.
 Space is limited.)

 Filiae Tuae translates to “your daughters” and is the name of the society of alumnae celebrating their post-50th Reunion.
 Each year, new alumnae are inducted into the society.
 This group is honored with a special seated luncheon with the President.